 China has been and continues to be our most important business development project.
 We operate an e-commerce direct selling platform in Hong Kong that generates revenue derived from the sale of products to members in Hong Kong and elsewhere, including China.
 Substantially all of our Hong Kong revenues are derived from the sale of products that are delivered to members in China.
 Through a separate Chinese entity, we operate an e-commerce retail platform in China.
 We believe that neither of these activities require a direct selling license in China, which we do not currently hold.
-We previously submitted a preliminary application for a direct selling license in China in August 2015, but in 2019 a Chinese governmental authority recommended that we withdraw our application.
-We understand that the governmental authorities recommended that other companies with pending direct selling license applications also withdraw their applications.
-We applied to withdraw our application in November 2019, and the governmental authorities approved the withdrawal of our application shortly thereafter.
-In connection with the withdrawal of our application, we received a refund in March 2020 of a consumer protection fund deposit of CNY 20 million (\$2.9 million) that we made upon the submission of our application.
+We previously submitted a preliminary application for a direct selling license in China, but in 2019 a Chinese governmental authority recommended that we withdraw our application.
 We expect to reapply for a direct selling license in China when we believe that circumstances are again ripe for doing so.
 If we are ultimately able to obtain a direct selling license in China, we believe that the incentives inherent in the direct selling model in China would incrementally benefit our existing business.
 We do not expect that any increased sales in China derived from obtaining a direct selling license would initially be material and, in any event may be partially offset by the higher fixed costs associated with the establishment and maintenance of required service centers, branch offices, manufacturing facilities, certification programs and other legal requirements.
-We are unable to predict whether and when we
+We are unable to predict whether and when we will be successful in obtaining a direct selling license to operate in China, and if we are successful, when we will be permitted to conduct direct selling operations and whether such operations would be profitable.